bartbutenaers/node-red-contrib-ui-web-push/README.md

 7. Get a (optionally filtered) list of subscribers to which the notifcation has to be pushed.
 8. Push the notification to the specified list of subscribers (via a public push service).
 9. When a device cannot be reached (i.e. status code ```410```), it will be removed from the subscriber list.
 Otherwise the list will start growing due to unactive subscriptions...
 10. Beside to predefined notifications, it is also possible to create a notification from scratch (in JSON format).
-This allows us to create more advanced notifications, which are not possible via the
+This allows us to create more advanced notifications, which are not possible via the predefined notifications...

 ## Node usage
 This section explains step by step how to use this node:
 1. Make sure the above flow is up and running, and that your dashboard is secured with http and a self-signed certificate!
 1. Make sure you generate a new key pair, via the button in the config node screen.